Taking the time to craft an effective resume is incredibly important when looking for a new job.

 After you’ve reviewed it, have someone you trust put a fresh set of eyes on it.
-They can let you know if there is anything you may have overlooked.
+They’ll be more likely to catch small mistakes and can let you know if there is anything you may have overlooked.

 Utilize All of Your Resources

-That’s why we’d like to share one more resource that could help you with your job search: staffing agencies.
+That’s why we’d like to share one more resource to help you: staffing agencies.

 Recruiters are knowledgeable, resourceful and can connect you to employers hiring in your area.

 Not only that, recruiters often offer resume edit suggestions and many agencies also offer skills assessments.
 These tests measure your proficiency in a variety of areas – computer programs, typing, industrial skills – which you can include on your resume.

 Partnering with a staffing agency is also a great way to gain experience in, or transition to, a new field.
 Recruiters can also help you navigate any employment gap issues.

 Still unsure of whether a staffing agency is right for you?
 Check out this article, 5 Great Reasons to Work with a Staffing Agency.

 Let TERRA Help You with Your Job Search